Daunted by double denim? Cat Deeley makes this tricky trend easier to master with comfy Zara shirt and skirt

 If you want something more casual than a crisp white shirt then this blue one is perfect as an alternative.
 The slightly billowy sleeves and patch pockets on the front give it dimension and the metallic buttons are a lovely contrast.

-Double denim looks have more depth if you mix up the shades, making this light-wash lyocell denim shirt a handy piece to have in your collection.
-It would also look brilliant worn with plain white or camel trousers and has a long, loose fit.
+Double denim looks have more depth if you mix up the shades, making this mid-wash cotton denim shirt a handy piece to have in your collection.
+It would also look brilliant worn with plain white or camel trousers and it has a comfortable, loose fit.

 The deep indigo shade of this denim pussybow blouse is very on trend for this year and yet still feels very timeless, thanks to its vintage-inspired aesthetic.
 You can wear this with everything from slip skirts to tailored trousers - as well as with contrasting blue jeans or a skirt.